 - Are after a recurring income stream

 How to get started with SVOD

-- Select your niche and target audience as they determine the type of content you’ll need to add to your platform.
-Example: Entertainment, fitness, and sports.
+- Select your niche and target audience, as they determine the type of content you’ll need to add to your platform (entertainment, fitness, or sports, for example).

-- Select a video hosting platform with video APIs, security, cloud CDN, etc. Check if it lets you develop mobile and smart TV apps.
+- Select a video hosting platform with video APIs, security, cloud content delivery network (CDN), etc. Check if it lets you develop mobile and smart TV apps.

-- Leverage multi-CDN architecture to provide consistent content delivery even if one CDN goes down.
+- Set up multi-CDN architecture to provide consistent content delivery even if one CDN goes down.

 - Start collecting and creating engaging content to be added to the platform.

 - Build a subscription website and app on the selected platform.

 - Encode your videos for adaptive bitrate streaming to provide a good video watching experience, irrespective of network speeds.

 - Secure your videos with DRM (digital rights management) technology to curb piracy.